gelndjj/_ENTRA_UserReport/README.md

 This PowerShell script exports a comprehensive CSV report of all users in Microsoft Entra ID (formerly Azure AD), enriched with detailed insights from Microsoft Graph.
 It’s designed for IT admins and security teams who need a **quick, complete, and centralized** view of Entra ID accounts, including:

 - ✅ User identity and account metadata
-- 🔐 MFA method enrollment (Authenticator, OATH, FIDO2, etc.)
+- 🔐 MFA method details by type (Microsoft Authenticator, OATH, FIDO2, etc.)
+- 📱 Auth device details (e.g. "iPhone 16 Pro", phone number, email used for MFA)
+- 💻 Registered devices associated with each user
 - 🛡️ Privileged role memberships
 - 🗓️ Password expiration and last change
 - 🌍 Usage location, job details, and contact info